khanmohamm-fungible/long-context-attention/README.md

 ## Research status

-This repository is suitable as the foundation for a technical report, hackathon paper, or workshop/student-project submission.
-A defensible framing is a hybrid long-context architecture with contextual retrieval copying and memory-aware output/prefill optimizations.
+This repository is suitable as the foundation for a technical report or a research paper.
+ A defensible framing
+is a hybrid long-context architecture with contextual retrieval copying and memory-aware output/prefill optimizations.